Attending or not attending work

 What checks will be made in classrooms in terms of ventilation, open windows, cleanliness and entrances/exits?

 This will be covered by the NEU Checklist that reps will use when consulting on the School’s Risk Assessment.
+Also see the new joint checklist which covers these areas in regards to expectations concerning risk assessments.

 Our school is attempting to redeploy support staff to clean the school.
 Can they do this?